 Gerard Dou, a Dutch painter and draughtsman (1613 – 1675), painted The Dropsical Woman in oil on panel in 1663.
 It is cataloged in the Louvre under Vermeer and the masters of genre painting.
-A tableau of illness, family, and robed physician standing – hopelessly as we moderns know – against the dissolution of self, it seems to me, however stylized, the very soul of medicine.

 No, you do not need to restrict your intake of animal protein.
 It does not cause your kidney stones unless you eat it in great excess.
 That is what this excellent new research tells us.
 If you stay in the usual range of 0.8 – 1 gm protein/kg/day – the range recommended for everyone in the US, animal protein intake has no effect on risk of new onset kidney stones.
 So, do not believe that protein restriction, or restriction of red meat will prevent stones.
 The other side is different; excesses of protein – protein shakes, huge steaks, high protein/low carb diet regimens, all of these could be risky.
 This new study does not tell us anything definite about excesses.
 Better to avoid extremes.